-I met with each child one-on-one to try to figure out what was going wrong this year.
-Was the material really too difficult?
-Was there some other problem?
-My children assured me that the material was just too difficult.
+With both my son and younger daughter, I was really not sure of the problem when their grades first began slipping.
+I didn’t know if the material really was too difficult or if there was a problem with the curriculum or what else might be the issue.
+Of course my children assured me that the material was just too difficult.
 As I began questioning them, though, I realized that the problem was that they were no longer able to learn without studying.
 They honestly didn’t know how to study because they’d never had a need to do it before!
 They didn’t even know that they needed to study.
 And they certainly didn’t know how to study.

 I explained this to my children so they would know what was going on.
 They hesitantly agreed that my assessment was probably correct.
 Neither of them was too thrilled, though, because that meant they were going to have to learn to study!
 They knew that they couldn’t always avoid subjects that were difficult for them and that they had to learn to study, but they still didn’t know how to go about it.

 While it is a wonderful blessing to have children who learn easily, the fact is that most students do eventually have to learn to study.
 There may be a very small number of students who always learn easily and never really have to study, but the majority of students (at one point or another) must learn to study in order to learn and make good grades.